dsfields/spleen-node/README.md

       - `labels`: an array of labels used in the filter.
 These come from a `label` value passed in via the `priorities` parameter.
 This is especially useful if `label` values are index names.
 This gives insight into what database indexes a `Filter` instance may particpate in.
 This becomes key information when `spleen` is used with database engines that utilize index hinting.

-    + `Filter.prototype.or(clause | filter)`: appends an instance of `Clause` or the statemetns within a `Filter` to the `Filter`'s list of statements using an "or" conjunctive.

-      _Parameters_

-      - `clause`: _(required)_ an instance of `Clause`.

-      ...or...

-      - `filter` _(required)_ an instance of `Filter`.
-If this overload is called, all of the statements for the given filter are concatonated onto the end of the `Filter` instance's statements.
-All statements appended on are treated as individual statements, and not a single group.
-The first statement in the joined filter is conjoined with an "or."

-      This method returns the `Filter` instance.

-    + `Filter.prototype.orGroup(filter)`: ands an instance of `Filter` as a single statement evaluated as a group.
-The statement is joined to the previous statement with an "or."

-      _Parameters_

-      - `filter`: _(required)_ the instance of `Filter` to add as a group statement.

-      This method returns the `Filter` instance.

     + `Filter.prototype.toString(urlEncode)`: returns a `spleen` filter expression.